SteeleMichael/git_exercise/README.md

 # git_exercise
-One-sentence story:
+One-sentence story description:
-"The man in black fled across the desert, and the gunslinger followed."
+We're writing about Little Red Riding Hood.

+Chapter 1: Waking up in the Morning
+Chapter 2: Eating Food
+Chapter 3: Entering the Woods
+Chapter 4: Lost in the Streets